CPUjoker303/netlify2.0/content/posts/best-closed-back-headphones-under-300-december-2020.md

 ![Sony MDR7506 Professional Large Diaphragm Headphone](/uploads/sony-diaphragm-headphone-review.jpg "Sony MDR7506 Professional Large Diaphragm Headphone")

 Second Sony MDR headset review and this closed-back headset are providing detailed sound.
 As compared to the Beyerdynamic headset, this one is a cheap headphone in price.
 The Sony MDR headset came in a black color design and made of solid material for more prolonged usage, and the closed-ear design is highly effective.

 If we talk about connectivity, then the Sony MDR headset has wired connectivity and a 9.8-foot cord, which are in the gold plated plug.
 The headset cord is not detachable.

 The Sony MDR is the best foldable headphone, and using the foldability option, you can easily fold this sony headphone, and you also get one Carrying Bag and carry the headset where you want.

+The headset speaker has a Neodymium type magnet and has the Driver Size of 40.0 mm.
+If we talk about Sony MDR impedance, which is only 63 Ohms, and by comparison, the headset can be compared with Beyerdynamic 80 OHM headsets.

+The headphone can use for traveling, sound production, gaming, etc. Overall the Sony MDR7506 is the best closed back headphone in $300.

 #### Specifications